 Build the Brick Road to Center at the Park

 Members of the Meridian Senior Center are asking for the community’s support in their latest fund-raising effort to provide furnishings for the interior of the new senior center which opened May of 2012.

 To provide funding for the new center, a brick purchasing campaign is currently being offered to individuals and businesses.
-According to Walt Calkins, Board President of the center, “the bricks that are purchased, will be featured along the back patio of the new center.”
+According to the Board President of the center, “the bricks that are purchased, will be featured along the front flower bed of the Center.”